jayasurya-mkm/ng-google-one-tap/projects/ng-google-one-tap/README.md

   constructor(private oneTap: NgOneTapService) { }

    ngOnInit() {
-        this.oneTap.tapInitialize(); //Initialize OneTap, At intial time you can pass config  like this.oneTap.tapInitialize(conif) here config is optional. this.oneTap.promtMoment.subscribe(res => {  // Subscribe the Tap Moment. following response options all have self explanatory.
-If you want more info pls refer official document below attached link. res.getDismissedReason();
+        /** Initialize OneTap, While initialing you can pass config  like this.oneTap.tapInitialize(config) here config is optional. **/ this.oneTap.tapInitialize();

+        /** Subscribe the Tap Moment. following response options all have self explanatory.
-           res.getMomentType();
+         *  If you want more info please refer at bottom of the document attached link. **/ this.oneTap.promtMoment.subscribe(res => { res.getDismissedReason(); res.getMomentType();
            res.getNotDisplayedReason();